sentryco/AppConfigKit/README.md

 ## Description

+App Configuration Management.
+Allows configuration of app settings related to user data and feature visibility, supporting different modes such as debugging and production.
+Includes options to reset user data for testing or retain data for production use.
 AppConfigKit is a great way to reset the app before UITests based on Process info passed from the UITest.
 Or retain app data when needed.

 ## Features